Marketing (with Foundation Year)

-In any given day consumers are confronted with thousands of brands.
-The challenge for business is to find ways to cut through the noise and stand out in a fast-moving global economy where consumers lead the way.
+Consumers are confronted with thousands of brands every day.
+The challenge for businesses is to find ways to cut through the noise and stand out in a fast-moving global economy.

-Core business themes and an understanding of business functions underpin specialist marketing modules in the key areas of branding, public relations, research, global marketing and digital marketing.
-You will learn how to create a brand, pitch your ideas, undertake market research and respond to briefs.
+Study specialist marketing modules in the key areas of branding, global marketing, big data and digital marketing.
+Learn how to create a brand, undertake market research and respond to briefs.

-Engaged tutors with a wealth of real-world experience deliver cutting-edge teaching informed by the latest research.
-You will form part of a lively and active community of students in a city recognised as a leading marketing hub.
+Be part of a lively community of students and research-active tutors in a city recognised as a leading marketing hub.

-Guest speakers from industry, opportunities for placements and internships, competitions, case studies and strong connections with local businesses present regular opportunities to access industry and gain real-world insight.
+Guest speakers from industry, placements and internships, competitions and case studies present regular opportunities to access industry and gain real-world insight.

-Employability is a core element of the course and ensures you graduate 'work ready' with crucial skills, cutting-edge knowledge and practical experience to succeed in your career.
+Employability is central to the course and ensures you graduate 'work ready', with the skills and experience to succeed in your career.